|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 This is the first time I have ever lived in a dorm, and in many ways it has not been a very pleasant experience.
 Beer is everywhere.
 The noise lasts until two or three o’clock in the morning on some days, not counting weekends.
 My fellow residents have been very inconsiderate—leaving trash and other filth all over the building, especially the bathroom, blaring music at all times of the day, and just generally being loud.

 It is not uncommon to get up in the morning after receiving little to no sleep to find the hall vandalized and floor covered with beer, blood, glass, and other filth.

 Over the many years that these disgraceful conditions have existed, where have the adults been who were supposedly in charge of student life?
-Most of them have been on the other side of campus in well-appointed offices, from which they emerge a few times each year to exercise what one of them referred to as “symbolic leadership.”
-And lest anyone think this problem has been confined to public universities, William Willimon and Thomas Naylor have reported the same situation at a large private university in their important book The Abandoned Generation.
+Many of them have been on the other side of campus in well-appointed offices, from which they emerge a few times each year to exercise what one of them referred to as “symbolic leadership.”
+And lest anyone think this problem is confined to public universities, William Willimon and Thomas Naylor have reported the same situation at a large private university in their important book The Abandoned Generation.

 An entire generation of students have been cheated out of the college experience they deserve.
-This should be a source of shame and embarrassment to university faculty, and a source of outrage to students, parents, taxpayers, and state legislators.
+This should be a source of embarrassment to university faculty, and a source of outrage to students, parents, taxpayers, and state legislators.

 1. Seeing the Light